renatorib/next-jph/README.md

 **See the app running at `now`**: http://jph.now.sh

 ### Why?
-This is a project I made to learn more about used stack.
+This is a project I've made to learn more about the used stack.
 Also, is a good reference to newcommers in these technologies.

-Feel free to contribute if you find any mistake I've made, or you want to improve the application.
+Feel free to contribute if you find any mistake I've made, or if you want to improve the application.

 ## Development